Landau0323/Curriculum-Vitae/PHYSICS.md

 # Presentations
 ## Ones at workshops/conferences
 ### International ones
-1. “Transport coefficients of quark-gluon plasma in strong magnetic fields”
+1. “Transport coefficients of quark-gluon plasma in strong magnetic fields”,
 “*Strangeness and charm in hadrons and dense matter*”, in May 2017 @ YITP, Japan

-2. “Exact QCD sum rules in vector channel and its application in lattice QCD”
+2. “Exact QCD sum rules in vector channel and its application in lattice QCD”,
 “*International School of Nuclear Physics 38th Course Nuclear matter under extreme conditions -Relativistic heavy-ion collisions*”, in September, 2016 @ Erice, Italy

-3. “Exact sum rules for vector channel at finite temperature and their application to lattice QCD analysis”
+3. “Exact sum rules for vector channel at finite temperature and their application to lattice QCD analysis”,
 “*XIIth Quark Confinement and the Hadron Spectrum*”, in August, 2016 @ Thessaloniki, Greece

-4. “Chiral symmetry breaking and confinement effects on dilepton and photon production and their elliptic flow”
+4. “Chiral symmetry breaking and confinement effects on dilepton and photon production and their elliptic flow”,
 “*New perspectives on Photons and Dileptons in Ultrarelativistic Heavy-Ion Collisions at RHIC and LHC*”, in November, 2015 @ ECT*, Trento, Italy

-5. “Chiral symmetry breaking and confinement effects on dilepton and photon production in heavy ion collision”
+5. “Chiral symmetry breaking and confinement effects on dilepton and photon production in heavy ion collision”,
 “*Selected topics in the physics of the Quark Gluon Plasma and Ultrarelativistic Heavy Ion Collisions*”, in September, 2015 @ YITP, Japan

-6. “Fermionic Nambu-Goldstone mode and (quasi-) supersymmetry breaking at finite temperature in QCD and cold atoms”
+6. “Fermionic Nambu-Goldstone mode and (quasi-) supersymmetry breaking at finite temperature in QCD and cold atoms”,
 “*Cold Atoms Meet High Energy Physics*,” in June, 2015 @ Trento, Italy

-7. “Nambu-Goldstone Fermion Mode in Quark-Gluon Plasma and Bose-Fermi Cold Atom System”
+7. “Nambu-Goldstone Fermion Mode in Quark-Gluon Plasma and Bose-Fermi Cold Atom System”,
 “*Intersection Between QCD and Condensed Matter*”, in March, 2015 @ Schladming, Austria

-8. “Photon and Dilepton Production in Semi-QGP and its effect on elliptic flow”
+8. “Photon and Dilepton Production in Semi-QGP and its effect on elliptic flow”,
 “*Frontiers of Hadronic Physics: Brains circulate Three*,” in February, 2015 @ BNL, US

-9. “Photon and Dilepton Production in Semi-QGP and its effect on elliptic flow”
+9. “Photon and Dilepton Production in Semi-QGP and its effect on elliptic flow”,
 “*Strong and Electroweak Matter (SEWM) 14*,” in July, 2014 @ Lausanne, Switzerland

-10. “(Quasi-) Nambu-Goldstone Fermion in Hot QCD Plasma and Bose-Fermi Cold Atom System”
+10. “(Quasi-) Nambu-Goldstone Fermion in Hot QCD Plasma and Bose-Fermi Cold Atom System”,
 “*NFQCD 2013*”, in November, 2013 @ Kyoto, Japan

-11. “Ultrasoft Fermion Mode at Finite Temperature and Density”
+11. “Ultrasoft Fermion Mode at Finite Temperature and Density”,
 “*Frontiers of Hadronic Physics: Brain Circulation Kick off Workshop*”, in March, 2013 @ BNL, US

-12. “Ultrasoft Fermionic Mode in Hot QCD”
+12. “Ultrasoft Fermionic Mode in Hot QCD”,
 “*Quark Gluon Plasma meets Cold Atoms - Episode III*”, in August, 2012 @ Hirschegg, Austria

 13. “Fermion spectrum at ultrasoft region in a hot QED/QCD plasma”, “*The 19th Particles and Nuclei International Conference (PANIC11)*” in July, 2011 @ Boston, US

-14. “Spectral function of a fermion coupled with a massive vector particle at finite temperature— analysis on gauge dependence in the Stueckelberg formalism”
+14. “Spectral function of a fermion coupled with a massive vector particle at finite temperature— analysis on gauge dependence in the Stueckelberg formalism”,
 “*Third Joint Meeting of the Nuclear Physics Divisions of the APS and JPS*” in October, 2009 @ Hawaii, US

 15. “Photon and Dilepton Production in Semi-QGP and its Effect on v2” (*poster*)